wp-plugins/mw-wp-hacks/readme.txt

 3. Do setting in settings page.

 == Changelog ==

+= 1.3.2 =
+* Fixed a bug that sometimes incorrect fb:app_id is output.

 = 1.3.1 =
 * Add "Use default" option in posts per page for custom post type settings.